Jahia/jcontent/.chachalog/qqtDcpca.md

 "@jahia/jcontent": minor
 ---

-Fix ceontent creation when no selector options are available (#2470)
+Fix content creation when no selector options are available (#2470)